RodgerOliver/cyber-security/README.md

 ## Encryption Crash Course

 Encryption is a method of transforming readable data, called **plain text**, into a form that is unreadable that is called **cipher text**.
-And decryption is a method to transform cypher text into plain text.
+And decryption is a method to transform cipher text into plain text.

 ### Symmetric Encryption Algorithm

-There are to main components of symetric encryption.
-There is the **algorithm (public, padlock)**, and the **key (secret, key)**.
+There are to main components of symmetric encryption.
+There is the **algorithm (public, padlock)**, and the **key (secret)**.

 This combination determines how the plain text will be jumbled up.

 Examples: AES, DES, 3DES, Blowfish, RC4, RC5, RC6.

-**AES** = Advanced Encryption Standard (Symetric Algorithm, uses one key).
+**AES** = Advanced Encryption Standard (Symmetric Algorithm, uses one key).

-**256-bit** AES = bit lingth & key space (2 ^ bit-rate are the possible keys with this algorithm).
+**256-bit** AES = bit length & keyspace (2 ^ bit-rate are the possible keys with this algorithm).
 The higher the number, the stronger the algorithm and the slower the encryption and decryption.

 ### Asymmetric Encryption Algorithm